aws/aws-toolkit-vscode/extension-readme.md

 ## <a id="sam-and-lambda"></a>Serverless Applications, Lambda Functions, and CloudFormation Stacks

-The AWS Toolkit for VS Code enables you to develop [AWS serverless applications](https://aws.amazon.com/serverless/) locally.
+The AWS Toolkit enables you to develop [AWS serverless applications](https://aws.amazon.com/serverless/) locally.
 It also enables you to do the following through the [AWS Explorer](#ui-components-aws-expl):

 -   Deploy your locally-developed AWS serverless applications to an AWS account, into an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) stack
 -   List and delete AWS CloudFormation stacks